How to grind tobacco at home. Drying tobacco at home

 How to prepare tobacco before fermentation?

 It is very important to properly prepare the tobacco before fermentation.
-To begin with, the tobacco must be completely dry.
+First, the tobacco must be completely dry.
 Read more about drying in the article:.

-Dry tobacco leaves are put in a bag or bag and slightly moistened with a spray bottle.
-In the package, tobacco leaves are left for 12-24 hours.
-During this time, the tobacco will be completely moistened.
+Dry tobacco leaves are placed in a bag or bag and moistened a little with a spray bottle.
+Leave the tobacco leaves in the bag for 12-24 hours.
+During this time, the tobacco will be completely hydrated.

 Then we need to remove the central vein.
 The central vein spoils the taste and aroma of tobacco.
-In principle, you can not delete it, but at this stage it is easiest to do this.
+In principle, you don’t have to delete it, but at this stage it’s the easiest thing to do.

-After that, the tobacco must be dried.
-It is necessary to achieve such a state that the leaves become dry, but at the same time do not break.
-It is very important.
+After this, the tobacco must be dried.
+It is necessary to achieve such a condition that the leaves become dry, but at the same time do not break.
+This is very important.
 Only then will the fermentation process proceed correctly.

 Tobacco fermentation conditions.

 Now let's talk a little about the conditions for fermenting tobacco at home.
-Fermentation is a biochemical process that takes place at a constant temperature of 50 degrees.
+Fermentation is a biochemical process that occurs at a constant temperature of 50 degrees.
 Fermentation lasts 7-14 days.
-Leaf moisture should be around 50%.
+Leaf humidity should be approximately 50%.

-Tobacco fermentation requires two factors - temperature and humidity.
+For tobacco fermentation, two factors are necessary - temperature and humidity.

-Many novice tobacco growers see the great difficulty in the fermentation of tobacco.
+Many novice tobacco growers see the greatest difficulty in the fermentation of tobacco.
 They believe that this requires special equipment.
-However, it is not.
-Today, there are just a huge number of ways to ferment tobacco at home with minimal effort.
+However, this is not true.
+Today there are simply a huge number of ways to ferment tobacco at home with minimal effort.
 We will tell you about them.

 Method number 1.
 Natural “aging” of tobacco.

-After drying, the tobacco is removed for storage.
-In the process, the natural "aging" of tobacco develops.
-Such fermentation is very long and takes time from 1 year or more.
+After drying, the tobacco is stored.
+In the process, the natural “aging” of tobacco develops.
+This fermentation is very long and takes 1 year or more.
 This method is considered the highest quality.
 Tobacco should be stored in a dry, warm, dark room.

 You need to wet the leaves.
 The sheet should be almost dry, but at the same time should not break.
-Then the leaves are placed in jars and covered with an iron lid.
+Then we put the leaves in jars and cover with an iron lid.
 Now we need to provide the required temperature.
-How to do it?
+How to do this?
 Yes, very simple.
-We take out our cans of tobacco in the summer in the sun, preferably on a metal surface that heats up and gives temperature.
-Yes, our banks will cool down at night, but there is nothing to worry about.
-To understand that the tobacco is ready, after 10 days we begin to try it.
-At the moment when the taste seems to you the most fragrant, we take out the leaves from the jars and dry them well.
-As a result, you get a ready-to-use product.
+We take our jars of tobacco out into the sun in the summer, preferably placing them on a metal surface that heats up and produces temperature.
+Yes, our jars will cool down at night, but there is nothing to worry about.
+To understand that the tobacco is ready, after 10 days we begin to taste it.
+At the moment when the taste seems most aromatic to you, take the leaves out of the jars and dry them well.
+As a result, you get a ready-to-eat product.

-When fermenting tobacco in the sun, we also disinfect it, as it is constantly under the influence of ultraviolet rays, which kill mold spores.
+When fermenting tobacco in the sun, we also disinfect it, since it is constantly under the influence of ultraviolet rays, which kill mold spores.

 The interior of the car is perfect for fermentation.
-In the summer, the temperature is high in the sun.
+In the summer, the temperature in the sun is high.

 Photo: This is how the leaves differ in color - fermented from non-fermented.
 After fermentation, the leaf becomes darker.

-In winter, you can ferment tobacco in this way near the radiator.
+In winter, you can ferment tobacco in this way near a heating radiator.

-In recent years, the method of fermenting tobacco in the microwave has become increasingly popular.
-This method is straightforward and simple.
+In recent years, the method of fermenting tobacco in microwaves has become increasingly popular.
+This method is uncomplicated and simple.
 First of all, you need to prepare the tobacco and put it in jars.

 We put the jars in the microwave.
-At minimum power, we withstand the banks for 30-40 minutes.
-Then take out and let cool to room temperature.
+At minimum power, keep the jars for 30-40 minutes.
+Then take it out and let it cool to room temperature.
 This is repeated in three passes.
 The tobacco becomes ready for smoking.

 Method number 4.
 Fermentation of tobacco in a fermentation cabinet.